compilers-course-materials/starter-adder/README.md

 In this assignment you'll implement a compiler for a small language called Adder (because it primarily adds things).

+## Errata

+- Test names cannot have spaces; this is due to the way the `Makefile` relies on test names being used for filenames.
+- Note that in lecture, we used a `(string, int) avlnode` as the environment type, here we use a `(string * int) list`.
+This is a simpler data structure that's often called an association list.
+There is a provided `find` function that looks up a value (an `int`) by key (a `string`).
+Adding to an association list is trivial – simply add onto the front with `::`.
+You are responsible for understanding how ordering in the case of duplicate keys may interact with scope.
+- The starter code had some annoying tab/space discrepancies.
+Feel free to change to tabs or spaces consistently; neither the generated assembly nor the OCaml compiler relies on tab characters to work correctly.
+- We used parentheses in some examples, like in `let x = (let y = 10 in y) in x`.
+Parentheses are not part of the concrete syntax of Adder, so if you want to use this in a test, you must drop the parentheses.

 ## The Adder Language

 In each of the next several assignments, we'll introduce a language that we'll